 Capital assets, which include property, plant, equipment and infrastructure assets (e.g. roads, sidewalks and similar items), are reported in the applicable governmental activities column in the government-wide financial statements.
-Capital assets are defined by the Districts as assets with an initial, individual cost of more than \$500.
+Capital assets are defined by the Districts as assets with an initial, individual cost of more than \$500 and a useful life greater than one year.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated capital assets are recorded at estimated fair value at the date of donation.